info@gluemachinery.com 1.888.202.2468410.761.2727

 Hot tack is a term relating to the ability of HMAs to hold substrates together prior to solidification or set.

-Open time is the time after the adhesive is applied during which a serviceable bond can be made.
+Open time is the time after the EVA adhesive is applied during which a serviceable bond can be made.
 Many factors affect open time, including temperature, substrate, adhesive, and amount of adhesive applied.

 Set time is the time it takes to form an acceptable bond when two or more substrates are combined with an adhesive.